-Even though Cuba is the largest island in the Caribbean, stretching almost 800 miles from west of east, this island nation seems to has more than its fair share of intriguing cityscapes that are just waiting to be explored.
-But what are the most popular Cuban cities for tourists to visit, and why?
-Check out our guide to the goings-on in Cuba’s best-loved cities to find out!
+Cuba is the largest island in the Caribbean, stretching almost 800 miles from west to east.
+It’s an island nation with more than its fair share of intriguing cityscapes that are just waiting to be explored.
+But what are the most popular Cuban cities for tourists to visit and why?
+Check out our what to do guides here to find out more about Cuba’s best-loved destinations and start planning!

 Havana: any list of popular Cuban cities must start here!